 Ron Deutschendorf, brother - "John had another time coming.
 Things were just starting to really click."

-Photo by Val Nestrick Erma Deutschendorf, mother - "I talked to John on Saturday morning before he went to California, and he said he would call me on Sunday.
-And then - I didn’t get the phone call."
+Erma Deutschendorf, mother - "I talked to John on Saturday morning before he went to California, and he said he would call me on Sunday.
+And then - I didnt get the phone call." |

-Hal Thau, Manager/Partner - What Frank Sinatra was in the 40’s, and Elvis Presley was in the 50’s, and the Beetles in the 60’s, John was in the 70’s.
+Hal Thau, Manager/Partner - What Frank Sinatra was in the 40s, and Elvis Presley was in the 50s, and the Beetles in the 60s, John was in the 70s.

 Lyle Lovett, friend - John was who you saw on stage.
 That was John.
-He was so genuine."
+He was so genuine." |

 AFTER HIS DEATH

 The image is indelible...The sweet singing rocky mountain folk poet with granny glasses and a mop of long blond hair.
-John Denver dominated 70’s pop culture flying high on records, television, and film.
+John Denver dominated 70s pop culture flying high on records, television, and film.
 Then in 1997, his image once again flashed across t.v. screens around the world.
 John Denver was dead at 53.
 Six days after his death, a memorial was held in his home state of Colorado.
 1,500 mourners showed up to say good-bye to John Denver.

-Ron Deutschendorf - "John is here with us...anytime you go outside in these hills, he’ll be around."
+Ron Deutschendorf - "John is here with us...anytime you go outside in these hills, hell be around."

-Photo by Val Nestrick Annie Denver - "There was a struggle within John between the love he felt he could give the world and that he gave to his friends and family."
+Annie Denver - "There was a struggle within John between the love he felt he could give the world and that he gave to his friends and family." |

 Cassandra Delaney Denver - "He was my husband, my friend, and my teacher.
-May his spirit soar and finally be free."
+May his spirit soar and finally be free." |

-Henry John Deutschendorf was born to Erma and Dutch Deutschendorf on December 31, 1943.
+JOHN WAS BORN: Henry John Deutschendorf was born to Erma and Dutch Deutschendorf on December 31, 1943.
 Dutch was an air force pilot and the military kept them on the move.
 The family lived in four different states and Japan before arriving in Fort Worth, Texas in 1958.
 As a young boy, John was given his first guitar.
+John Denver - "It belonged to my grandmother.
+Its the guitar that she played when she was a little girl, and she gave it to me when I was about 12 years old, and its the guitar that I learned how to play on."
+Erma Deutschendorf - He played the guitar before he went to school and hed play it when he came home, and my father always said he wasnt going to amount to anything...all he wanted to do was play that guitar." |

-But John’s dad wanted his son to build a more stable future.
+WAY OF MAKING FRIENDS John found that making music helped him make friends wherever he went.
+John Denver 1985 - "And it always worked that way in new, difficult and insecure situations.
+Id bring out my guitar and sing a song, and all of a sudden, a lot of things that made you feel apart or distant would disappear."
+But Johns dad wanted his son to build a more stable future.
 So by 1963, 19 year old John was a junior at Texas Tech University studying architecture.
 But John decided to take a chance on music.
-He quit school, took his guitar and what little money he had and went to Los Angeles in 1964.
+He quit school, took his guitar and what little money he had and went to Los Angeles in 1964. |

 Dianne Sparks - folk club owner with husband Randy - "He was so great that people just loved him."
-I called Randy and said, "you’ve gotta come down and see this boy, he’s a really good guitarist.
+I called Randy and said, "youve gotta come down and see this boy, hes a really good guitarist.
 Randy the people just love him!"
 John was hired on the spot and Randy and Dianne let him move in with them.
 Randy gave John Deutschendorf the new name, John Denver.
 He then went to Capitol Records and got advance money for the new John Denver to record a new 4 song demo.
 John was dropped from the label, but he soon seized on another opportunity.
 Folk singer, Chad Mitchell, had recently quit his well established group and the trio was looking for a replacement.

 Milt Okun - arranger/record producer - "I had listened to dozens and dozens of singers.
 He had just what was perfect for a folk singer, a command of lyrics, a beautiful voice."